-It was reminiscent of the morning's horror, and Charlie caught himself.
-Keep it together, he hold himself.
+The gesture was reminiscent of the morning's horror, and Charlie caught himself.
+Keep it together, he told himself.
 She's gonna need you soon enough.

-She shuffled herself outside, walking carefully down the stairs.
-Pregnancy, and advanced pregnancy, had made her coordination worse, if that was possible, and she instinctively moved slower, trying to spare the baby any unnecessary falls.
+She shuffled herself outside, walking carefully down each step.
+Pregnancy, and especially advanced pregnancy, had made her coordination worse, if that was possible, and she instinctively moved slower, trying to spare the baby any unnecessary falls.

-She followed the trail into the woods, finding herself breathy sooner than normal, turning into the bark of a giant cedar, hands caressing its spicy scent.
+She followed the trail into the woods, finding herself winded sooner than normal, turning toward the bark of a giant cedar, hands caressing its spicy scented bark.
 Then she let the tears begin.
-She was far enough from the house that she knew Charlie wouldn't hear her.
-Not that he would fault her for it, no, but she wanted this to at least be private.
+She was far enough from the house that she knew Charlie wouldn't hear her, not that he would fault her for it, no, but she needed this to be private.

 The tears became something else though, and gurgling up with the grief was a vitriolic anger.